Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 6

 Biggest breakthrough: QB Mitchell Trubisky.
-The second overall pick of the 2017 NFL draft, Trubisky passed for only 2,193 yards, seven touchdowns and seven interceptions last season as a rookie.
+The second overall pick of the 2017 draft, Trubisky passed for only 2,193 yards, seven touchdowns and seven interceptions last season as a rookie.
 But Trubisky is having a breakout second season, with 2,814 passing yards, 23 touchdowns, 12 interceptions and three rushing touchdowns in 12 appearances so far.
 Trubisky is flourishing thanks to improved talent at the Bears' skill positions and the coaching of Matt Nagy, who brought Andy Reid's highly successful Kansas City offense with him to Chicago. -- Jeff Dickerson

 6. Houston Texans (10-4)